spinnylights/vulkan-notes/vulkan_notes.md

 number of stars you want to draw, you can get the effect without having to pass a lot of repetitive vertex information.
-(Of course, there are other strategies you could use aside from this too that might be even more efficient—this is just an example).
+(Of course, there are other strategies you could use aside from this too that might be even more efficient—this is just an example.)

 ###### Indexed draw